shyhihihi/MERCI/README.md

 `library(MERCI)`

-Read the file of mitochondrial variants (*.MT_variants.txt’) called from MERCI-mtSNP.
+Read the file of mitochondrial variants (*.MT_variants.txt’) called from MERCI-mtSNP into R environment.
 Here I prepared an example data ‘example.MT_variants.txt’.
 (Users can find the dataset of example files in https://github.com/shyhihihi/MERCI/tree/main/data)
 ```
 varFile  <- './example.MT_variants.txt' ;
 mtSNV_table <- readMTvar_10x(varFile, minReads=1000) ;
 ```
-varFile is the path of *.MT_variants.txt’, and minReads=1000 indicates that only Cell with MT reads > 1000 will be returned. readMTvar_10x  function works only for the variant file of 10x scRNA-seq data.
+Here, varFile is the path of '*.MT_variants.txt' file, and minReads=1000 indicates that only Cell with MT reads < 1000 will be filtered out. readMTvar_10x  function works only for the variant file of 10x scRNA-seq data.
 If the user used other datatypes, such as ATAC-seq, smart-seq2 or bulk RNA-seq, etc., please use the code below:
 ```
 varFile  <- '. / XXX.MT_variants.txt'
 MT_variants <- readMTvar(varFile, cellname = "XXX")
 ```

 ### MERCI LOO for real-world application
-**We first show how to run MERCI LOO pipeline, which means there is no reference data of non-receivers provided**
+**We first show how to run MERCI LOO pipeline to predict mitochondrial receiver cells, which means there is no available reference data of donor and pure non-receiver cells.
+If the user have reference data, we recommend to use MERCI regular pipeline (see the last section)**
 Assuming T cells are MT donor cells and the population of cancer cells is a mixture of receivers and non-receivers.
 In this example data, we mixed 300 CC (receiver) and 500 MC (non-receiver) cancer cells.
 Load the cell information data:
 ```
 load('. /cell_info.RData')